ambrop72/aprinter/README.md

 ## Laser support

-There is currently experimental support for lasers, more particularly, for a PWM output whose duty cycle proportional to the current speed.
+There is currently experimental support for lasers, more precisely, for a PWM output whose duty cycle is proportional to the current speed.
 The laser configuration parameters are:

-- LaserPower [W]: The actual power of the laser at full duty cycle.
+- `LaserPower` [W]: The actual power of the laser at full duty cycle.
   You don't strictly have to measure the power, this just serves as a reference for everything else, you can use e.g. 1 or 100.
-- MaxPower [W]: An artificial limit of laser power.
-Use =LaserPower to allow the laser to run at full duty cycle.
-But make sure it's not greater than LaserPower, that will result in strange behavior.
+- `MaxPower` [W]: An artificial limit of laser power.
+Use =`LaserPower` to allow the laser to run at full duty cycle.
+But make sure it's not greater than `LaserPower`, that will result in strange behavior.
-- DutyAdjustmentInterval [s]: Time interval for duty cycle adjustment from timer interrupt (=1/frequency).
+- `DutyAdjustmentInterval` [s]: Time interval for duty cycle adjustment from a timer interrupt (=1/frequency).

 A laser is configured in the main file as follows: